Updated on 1 March 2023

 With its quality design, automatic emptying station, good suction performance and intuitive app, this robot offers a complete cleaning solution at a competitive price.

-£ 334.27 on AmazonThis robot vacuum is a very competitive mid-range solution that should meet the needs of most people.
-Despite its affordable price, it is equipped with an automatic dust emptying station so you only have to empty your bag once a month or so.
-Its suction performance is also good, even on carpet, thanks to its 4000 Pa.
+This robot vacuum cleaner is a very competitive mid-range solution that should meet the needs of most people.
+Despite its affordable price, it comes with an automatic emptying station, so you only need to empty the bag once a month or so.
+Its suction power is also good, even on carpets, thanks to its 4000 Pa.
 Its app is intuitive and very comprehensive, even allowing you to save multiple maps if you have different floors to clean.
 In our tests, we liked its intelligent navigation, which avoided most obstacles and never got the robot stuck.
-The only drawback of this model is its cleaning system, which is a simple scrubbing system and not a vibrating or rotating system.
-So do not rely on it to actually wash your floors, but it will be able to freshen them up and clean up small stains.
+The only drawback to this model is its cleaning system, which is a simple scrubbing system rather than a vibrating or rotating one.
+So don’t rely on it to wash your floors, but it will be able to freshen them up and remove small stains.

-With its good 150 minute battery life, laser navigation and 2200 Pa, this robot proves to be efficient at vacuuming rooms.
+With its good 150-minute battery life, laser navigation and 2200 Pa, this robot proves to be efficient at vacuuming rooms.
 In our tests, we found its application to be quite comprehensive, although its interface could be improved a bit.
 With 300 ml, the dust tank is not the largest, but it is still decent for the price.
 As for its 200 ml water tank, it allows you to wet the mop that will rub the surfaces as it passes.
 It does not allow for the most efficient cleaning, but at least it has the merit of existing and giving the floors a little freshness.
 In short, even if the functionalities and performance of this robot remain rather basic, it is the most complete and qualitative entry-level model that we tested.

 Dreame L10 Ultra